omeyer99/omeyer99/README.md

   - docker, kubernetes, helm and fluxcd
   - hasicorp vault and terraform
-  - thanos: long term storage for promteheus metrics
+  - thanos: long term storage for promteheus metrics Interested in:
+  - security
+  - stocks and crypto
+  - devops
+  - cloud native
 ```